R data.table and Apple M1 installation on Big Sur supporting openmp multithreading

 Introduction

-Official release of R4.1.0 has bring long awaiting native support of Apple M1 to R/Mac users.
-Of course Rosetta engine provided by Apple do its job very well.
-Nevertheless we always eager for more performance and less time doing our data wrangling job.
-Unfortunately there are still lack of information regarding working in new environment.
-Basic installation of data.table to any macos causes a notification:
+The official release of R4.1.0 has brought long-awaited native support for Apple M1 to R/Mac users.
+While the Rosetta engine provided by Apple does its job very well, we are always eager for more performance and less time spent on our data wrangling tasks.
+Unfortunately, there is still a lack of information regarding working in the new environment.
+Basic installation of data.table on any macOS causes a notification:

 This installation of data.table has not detected OpenMP support.